farhaan-mukarram/farhaan-mukarram/README.md

 # About me

-Hi there!
-I'm a front-end engineer passionate about creating user-friendly and performant web applications.
-I enjoy tackling complex problems and finding creative solutions.

-In addition to my front-end skills, I'm also interested in data science/machine learning and I often spend my spare time exploring these
+I'm a software engineer specializing in front-end web development, focused on building user-friendly and performant web applications.
+I am passionate about staying updated with the latest industry trends and advancements.
+In addition to my front-end expertise, I have a keen interest in artificial intelligence/machine learning and explore these in my spare time.

 <!-- Add projects section here -->

 # Interests

 - Front-End development
-- Data science & machine learning
+- Artificial intelligence/machine learning

 # Skills and Technologies
 ## Front-End Development